eea/volto-test-addon/README.md

 ## Features

 Volto empty addon used in testing.
+Does not do anything.

 ## Getting started